DomoMyles/Object-Orientated-Databases/README.md

 THEN The user will see many get, fetch, post, and delete requests on the side WHEN The user launches a get request
-THEN the user will be given the products associated with their get request
+THEN the user will be given the products associated with their get request WHEN the user launches a post command in insomnia
+THEN the post they created will be added to the database WHEN the user performs a delete request
+THEN the object of the ID they requested will be deleted WHEN the user performs a put request
+THEN the area they wanted to change will be replaced with what they have inputted
 ```
 ---